aryanndwi123/GitPulse/README.md

-# Git Local Stats
+# GitPulse

 A command-line tool to visualize your Git commit history from local repositories, similar to GitHub's contribution graph.

 ## Overview

-Git Local Stats scans your local Git repositories and creates a visual representation of your commit activity in the terminal.
+GitPulse scans your local Git repositories and creates a visual representation of your commit activity in the terminal.
 It displays a heatmap similar to GitHub's contribution graph, showing your commit frequency over the last six months.

 ![Sample Output](https://i.imgur.com/placeholder.png)